mmistakes/minimal-mistakes/_portfolio/3-need4ss.md

 ---
 title: "Need4SS"
-excerpt: "Development of an autonomous driver to the TORCS simulator in order to compete in the SCRC, a former GECCO Competition."
+excerpt: "An autonomous driver to the TORCS simulator in order to compete in the SCRC."
 header:
   image: /assets/images/need4ss.png
   teaser: assets/images/need4ss-th.png